SarjuThakkar/Blockle/README.md

 # Blockle
-A daily wordle like game for a sliding puzzle game
+A daily wordle like game for a sliding block puzzle game